 How to make the content accessible?

-There are plenty of available instrument to assist journalist in their difficult task and enables them to complete their work successfully.
+There are plenty of available instrument to assist journalists in their difficult tasks, and enable them to complete their work successfully.

-Technological advancement permits the appearance of an extensive range of instruments assisting journalists in their work.
-For instance, the internet enables to access more easily information while providing platforms for fact-checking and verifying information.
-Moreover, numerous toolboxes are available on the internet to help journalists to integrate the core standards and values of their profession.
+Technological advancement permits the existence of an extensive range of instruments assisting journalists in their work.
+For instance, the internet enables them to access information more easily, while providing platforms for fact-checking and verifying information.
+Moreover, numerous toolboxes are available on the internet to help journalists integrate the core standards and values of their profession.

 Conflict sensitive reporting

-It is essential that journalist embrace a conflict-sensitive approach in their report to ensure neutrality and to provide reliable information to the public.
+It is essential that journalists embrace a conflict-sensitive approach in their report to ensure neutrality and to provide reliable information to the public.
 Read more: Increase training and awareness

 “Conflict sensitive journalism empowers reporters to report conflicts professionally without feeding the flames of conflict.
 Conflict sensitive journalism means that we report in-depth, cover all sides and allow for an opportunity for those involved to ventilate all issues related to the conflict.”